Data Scientist / ML Engineer Hub

 In short

 Statistics and experimentation are the foundation of product data science in 2026.
-Senior DS at Meta, Airbnb, Netflix, and Stripe are expected to design A/B tests with correct power analysis (typically 80% at 5% alpha), apply variance-reduction techniques like CUPED (Controlled experiments using Pre-Experiment Data, Microsoft 2013), detect Sample Ratio Mismatch as a quality gate, and reason about multiple-comparisons corrections.
-The bar at senior+ is not 'I can run a t-test' — it's 'I can design an experiment whose conclusion will hold up under replication, articulate the failure modes of common-practice experimentation, and explain why we got a wrong result when we did.'
+Senior product-DS interviews at FAANG-tier and large-AI-lab companies typically test correct power analysis (commonly power=0.8 at alpha=0.05), application of variance-reduction techniques like CUPED (Controlled experiments using Pre-Experiment Data, Microsoft 2013), Sample Ratio Mismatch detection as a quality gate, and reasoning about multiple-comparisons corrections.
+The bar at senior+ is not 'I can run a t-test'; it's 'I can design an experiment whose conclusion will hold up under replication, articulate the failure modes of common-practice experimentation, and explain why we got a wrong result when we did.'

 Key takeaways

-• Power analysis is non-negotiable.
-The standard convention is 80% power at 5% alpha; for senior DS roles, you should be able to compute the minimum detectable effect (MDE) given a sample size, or the required sample size given an MDE.
+- Power analysis is non-negotiable.
+The common convention is power=0.8 at alpha=0.05; for senior DS roles, you should be able to compute the minimum detectable effect (MDE) given a sample size, or the required sample size given an MDE.
 Evan Miller's calculator (evanmiller.org/ab-testing/sample-size.html) is the canonical reference for the simple-proportions case.

-• Sample Ratio Mismatch (SRM) is the canonical quality gate.
-If the actual ratio of users in treatment vs control deviates from the intended split (typically more than ~5σ from expected), the experiment's results cannot be trusted.
-SRM detection is a gating signal at every mature experimentation platform.
+- Sample Ratio Mismatch (SRM) is the canonical quality gate.
+If the actual ratio of users in treatment vs control deviates from the intended split beyond a pre-set chi-square / z-test threshold, the experiment's results cannot be trusted.
+Mature platforms calibrate the threshold to their experiment volume rather than relying on a universal sigma rule, and treat SRM-flagged experiments as untrustworthy regardless of headline metric.

 Power analysis: what senior DS actually do

 Power analysis at senior+ DS is not a textbook exercise; it is a practical conversation about whether the experiment is worth running.
-The standard convention — 80% power at 5% alpha — answers: given the true effect size we expect, what is the probability we would detect it?
+The common convention; power=0.8 at alpha=0.05; answers: given the true effect size we expect, what is the probability we would detect it?
 The conversation senior DS have is the inverse:

 CUPED variance reduction: a worked example